core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 # Acknowledgments

-The authors would like to thank Carsten Bormann for its help during the development of this document and its useful comments during the review process.
+The authors would like to thank Carsten Bormann for his help during the development of this document and his useful comments during the review process.

 --- back